GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-01-16 08:27:18 IST
+This content is dynamically generated in Indian Time (IST): 2025-01-16 08:49:46 IST

 Current Weather in Coimbatore:
-Temperature: 20.88 °C
+Temperature: 22.88 °C
-Condition: mist
+Condition: haze